zlogic/vim-configs/README.md

 rustup component add rust-analyzer
 ```

+## LSP settings

+LSP settings can be configured by calling `:LspSettingsGlobalEdit`.

+LSP servers are installed into `~/.local/share/vim-lsp-settings/servers` by default.

 ## Neovim branch

 There's also a [Neovim](../../tree/neovim) branch, but it's less actively maintained (I ended up preferring Vim + LSP).